After a decade as a journalist, Jennifer Branton is on the path to finding a balance between career and writing.

 I remember clearly it was a year when Halloween fell during the week and just days before we were in choir perched in our cracked plastic chairs that strained under the weight of third graders as they were made for the younger classes.
 We had our sheets in hand and as tradition, we were singing The Ghost of John.
 The left side of the classroom started, then the middle section came in, finally the right side, looping the song as a round.

-In the midst of singing, the power suddenly flickered once and went out.
+While singing, the power suddenly flickered once and went out.
 As one could imagine, forty children were suddenly screaming at the top of their lungs.
-The weather had been perfect on recess and there was no reason the power should have gone out.
+The weather had been perfect during recess and there was no reason the power should have gone out.
 When the emergency lights weren't turning on either, we were convinced we had summoned John and that he was out to get us.

 School was dismissed, finding that the power had been cut by construction up the street somehow.